-Hitachi ID Identity Manager attaches access rights not to sets of users but to types of relationships, using user classes.
+Hitachi ID Bravura Identity attaches access rights not to sets of users but to types of relationships, using user classes.
 This is essential to privacy protection, as illustrated by the following example:

 - Consider a very sensitive profile attribute -- scheduled termination date.
 This may be mundane as it applies to contractors, representing the end of an engagement.
 It may also be very sensitive, indicating when an employee is due to be terminated.

 - Who can access this data depends on relationships.
 For example, HR users should be able to access this data for all users -- except themselves.
 Managers should be able to access this data for their direct and indirect subordinates, but not themselves or other people who do not report to them.